User Manual

 Confusing Terms captures words and phrases that keep interrupting your understanding as you write.
 It is not a glossary you build manually.

-How to add a term: Open any question's Deep Dive panel.
-In the "My current understanding" rich text editor, type or paste your notes.
-Select any word or phrase that confuses you.
-In the formatting toolbar above the editor, click the "Confusing term" button on the right side.
+How to add a term: Open any question's ThinkNotes panel.
+In the rich-text editor, select any word or phrase that confuses you.
+In the formatting toolbar, click the "Confusing" button.
 The selected text is saved immediately and a toast notification confirms it.
 If you flag the same term three or more times, the toast offers a direct shortcut to create a question for it.

 Viewing and acting on terms: Click the "Confusing terms" button in the Questions header (it shows a count badge when terms exist).
 The drawer opens listing every saved term.
 Terms flagged more than once show a count badge.
-Each term has three action buttons: "+ Question" opens the add question modal to create a question about that term, "+ Topic" opens the add topic modal to create a topic for it, and the X button deletes the term.
-Use this list regularly to convert accumulated confusion into concrete questions and topics.
+Each term has three action buttons: "+ Question" opens the add question modal, "+ Topic" opens the add topic modal, and the X button deletes the term.

 Test Your Understanding